 - Built Neoprene Lunch Tote – spacious and flexible enough to fit odd shaped containers.
 I love mine!

-- Extra charging cables are a bit impersonal but are really nice to have, so would likely be appreciated.
+- Extra charging cables are really nice to have and would be appreciated.

 - The SELF Journal – a 3-month planner that is structured in a way to help you reach your goals.
 Friends of mine created this product and I’ve loved using it.
 Definitely worth checking out (you’ll likely want one for yourself once you see it!)